ElinaZoldnere/Discord-App-HEIC-to-JPEG/README.md

 - `src/`: Contains the Java source code.
 - `build.gradle`: The Gradle build file.

-## Environment Variables
+## Deployment
+The deployment configuration for Google App Engine is specified in the app.yaml file.
+Manual instance scaling is used to ensure continuous operation, as there is no direct traffic to the app (the app does not have its own endpoints to serve).
+Google App Engine performs periodic health checks to assess the app's liveness, so a REST controller is implemented to respond to these health checks.

+## Sensitive Data Handling

 Sensitive data for the project is specified as environment variables.
+The handling of these variables is as follows:

+- **Google Cloud Function:**
+  - Environment variables are set directly during the initial deployment process.

+- **Spring Boot Application:**
+  - Local Development:
-In the Google Cloud Function, they are set directly during initial deployment.
-In the Spring Boot application, they are loaded from a `.env` file.
-The `application.properties` file contains the loading configuration and variable placeholders for reference.
+    - Environment variables are loaded from a `.env` file.
+The `application.properties` file contains the configuration to load these variables and placeholders for reference.
+  - Deployment:
+    - Environment variables are specified in the `app.yaml` file.